kevincjackson/algorithms/algorithms.md

 ## Writing Code
 - Make sure to walk the code with concrete values.
 Pretend you are the compiler, parser, evaluator.

+## Greedy Algorithms
+- A greedy algorithm is one in which, an optimal move is made which reduces the main problem to a similar sub problem.
+- Ideal for problems where initial knowledge is enough to make an optimal move.
+Not ideal for solutions which require different moves on sub problems.
+- To make a greedy algorithm,
+  - Make a greedy / optimal choice which reduces your problem to a sub-problem.
+  - Iterate on your subproblem, until there is no problem left.